Pay just $7.50 for postage

-Use gluten free jelly beans (even vegetarian, corn syrup-free jelly beans) GF sprinkles, Clif Kid Organic Twisted Fruit ropes make cute handles, plus a few with Peeps — there are even vegan peeps from Sweet & Sara — make the cupcakes as cute as can be!
+Use gluten free jelly beans (even vegetarian, corn syrup-free jelly beans) GF sprinkles, Clif Kid Organic Twisted Fruit ropes make cute handles, plus a few with Peeps — you can even tie dye regular or vegan marshmallows!

 For more Gluten Free Easter Candy information, hop to this post.